Trusted WordPress tutorials, when you need them most.

 4. Familiar Look and Feel

-Using your brand’s logo, colors, and style makes a maintenance page more effective because when users are used to the look and feel of your website, they will be less confused when they see the maintenance page.
+Using your brand’s logo, colors, and style makes a maintenance page more effective, as users who are familiar with your site’s look and feel will be less confused when they see it.

 This helps reduce irritation and promotes brand awareness.
-It can also help keep users engaged even when your website is not available.
+It can also help keep users engaged even when your website is unavailable.

 A great example of this is Apple, which uses the same design for its maintenance page as the regular website.